 The overall RF market at device level is projected to be worth over $3.5 billion in the next five-year period, for the telecommunications and 5G infrastructure alone.
 The RF front-end module in mobile phones is expected to reach $22 billion.
 In parallel, radar applications including automotive and mobility, defense, security and aerospace, industrial and consumer are also in very-high-growth mode.
 Yole Group’s analysts announce a $30 billion market five years from now.

 Mobile phone RF Front-End modules (RFFE) are driving market growth in RF semiconductor devices, while spurring innovation in terms of functionality, integrations, materials and design.

 The 5G revolution is pushing all the boundaries of RF Front-End (RFFE) applications, boosting the revenues of power amplifiers, filters, and Antenna in Package (AiP) technology, among others.

 It also enables strong integration in RF modules and the use of innovative technologies in front-end manufacturing, as well as advanced 5G packaging, such as RF System in Package (SiP), and fan-out.

 Driven by the growth of ADAS and the roadmap toward autonomous vehicles, automotive radar has become an area rife with development: from 3D and 4D radar, to the new functionalities brought by LiDAR, not to mention new applications for increased safety and transition to higher frequencies for better detection.
 The industry is being shaped by Infineon Technologies, NXP, STMicroelectronics at the device level, and Continental, Denso, Bosch, Hella and Veoneer at the systems level.
-All told, the radar market should peak at over $10 billion in the next 5 years.
+All told, the radar market should peak at over $10 billion in the next five years.